Flash Basics: Flash Photography

 On the other hand, if you were to use rear (second) curtain flash for say a portrait, and you are trying to capture a certain mannerism, you would not want the flash to fire too late and miss the emotion.

-If you shoot at a party or wedding reception, indoors at night using the auto or programme flash setting, which is usually either 1/250 or 1/500 second, you will end up with ultra black backgrounds, and not the scene you saw.
+If you shoot at a party or wedding reception, indoors at night using the auto or programme flash setting you will end up with ultra black backgrounds and not the scene you saw.
+This setting is usually either 1/250 or 1/500 second,

 First Name: Kenneth